defstudio/dock-v1/README.md

 <details>
    <summary><strong>Requirements</strong></summary>

-   **dock** is a laravel-zero system packed in a .phar file, that uses docker and docker-compose in order to build a development environment.
+   **dock** is a laravel-zero standalone phar file that helps ot build a docker development environment.
 In order to work properly it needs a working installation of:
    - php (^7.4)
    - docker
    - docker-compose